 Types of USB Ports on Routers

 The number of USB ports on a router is model-dependent.
-You might find a single USB port on basic models, while more advanced routers, like the ASUS AX88U or certain NETGEAR Nighthawk series, commonly feature dual or multiple ports, often combining USB 3.2 Gen 1 with USB 2.0 or even multiple USB 3.2 Gen 2 ports for enhanced versatility.
-The faster speeds of USB 3.x are particularly advantageous for data-intensive tasks such as large file transfers or high-definition media streaming, making your router a more capable network hub.
+You might find a single USB port on basic models, while more advanced routers, like the ASUS RT‑AX88U or certain NETGEAR Nighthawk models, commonly feature dual ports, often combining USB 3.2 Gen 1 with USB 2.0.
+The faster speeds of USB 3.x are particularly advantageous for data‑intensive tasks such as large file transfers or high‑definition media streaming, making your router a more capable network hub.

 See also: